 Countless studies have shown that arts instruction, as well as integrating the arts into all curriculum, strengthens a student’s academic ability.
 However, visual arts teachers are lacking in many of Hamilton County’s elementary schools.
 Despite a State mandate that all public elementary schools should employ a visual arts teacher, during the 2014-2015 academic years, only 13 out of 43 HCDE elementary schools have a visual arts instructor.

-Now in its sixth year, ArtsBuild’s Imagine!
+Now in its ninth year, ArtsBuild’s Imagine!
 Initiative’s goal is to help bridge this education gap by providing arts and cultural experiences to all first through fourth grade students in Hamilton County, Tennessee.
 At no cost to the student or school, ArtsBuild provides the opportunity for first graders to see a play at the Chattanooga Theatre Centre, second graders to attend Chattanooga Ballet’s performance of The Nutcracker, third graders to attend the Chattanooga Symphony & Opera’s Young People’s Concert, and fourth graders to see a professional theatre performance in collaboration with the Southern Lit Alliance.

 Imagine! is produced by ArtsBuild, a nonprofit organization in Chattanooga, Tennessee, with the mission of “building a stronger community through the arts.”
 The film was directed by Leif Ramsey, SVAD Productions.